 We'll need accurate bank information, such as routing number, bank account number, and bank address so we know where to send payments from sales of your application.

-Note that the account holder name on your bank account must match the name of your company.
-If you don't yet have a bank account established for your business, you will need to open one before you can proceed.
+Note that the account holder name on your bank account must match the name of your legal identification described above.
+If you are signing up as a company and don't yet have a bank account established for your business, you will need to open one before you can proceed.